Noah Sarenren Bazee: Club career

 Sarenren Bazee grew up in Walle near Celle, where he played for several clubs.
 In 2011, he moved to the Hanover region for TSV Havelse.
 In 2013, he moved to Hannover 96.
 He played in the Under 19 Bundesliga and the Regionalliga Nord before making his debut on 8 April 2016 against Hertha BSC both in the squad, and together with Waldemar Anton also in the starting lineup.

 On 18 June 2019, FC Augsburg announced that they had signed Bazee for the upcoming season.
 He penned a five-year contract.

 On 24 May 2020, Bazee came on as a substitute against Schalke 04 in the 59th minute and scored his first goal for Augsburg, in a 3–0 victory.

+On 31 August 2023, Sarenren Bazee signed with 3.
+Liga club Arminia Bielefeld.
+Scoring the only goal in the final game of the season, Bazee helped Bielefeld clinch the 3.Liga title.

 International career

 Sarenren Bazee is eligible to represent Nigeria through his father and Germany through his mother.
 He has been approached by the coach of the Nigerian team, Gernot Rohr, to switch his allegiance to Nigeria.
 He was named to the Nigeria squad for the March 2017 friendlies against Senegal and Burkina Faso.